International Wrestling Syndicate

 International Wrestling Syndicate (IWS) is a professional wrestling promotion based out of Montreal, Quebec, Canada.
 Originating from the Dawson Wrestling Federation, it was formerly known as the Internet Wrestling Syndicate and World Wrestling Syndicate.

 IWS is renowned as being one of the continent's longest-running promotions, and one of hardcore wrestling's staunchest standouts, while evolving into a proving ground for young talent from Quebec, Ontario and Atlantic Canada.

 History

-Dawson Wrestling Federation
+Formation and Early years

 In April 1998, SeXXXy Eddy organized the Dawson Wrestling Federation to perform on the grounds of Dawson College in Montreal.
 He became the promotion's first champion.
 Professional wrestling was banned from being performed on Dawson College property following the events of April 23, 1999, when SeXXXy Eddy and PCP Crazy F'N Manny introduced foreign objects in a multi-competitor match.

-World Wrestling Syndicate

 Eddy joined with Manny Elefthriou and Nic Paterson to form the World Wrestling Syndicate.
 WWS had their first show Blood, Sweat & Beers at Wally's on June 17, 1999.
 The last WWS show was Praise the Violence on April 8, 2000.